asha23/arlo-framework/README.md

 We pull the scripts into the ```js/vendor-libs``` folder and then compile them into ```scripts.min.js``` in the build folder.
 You could, if you prefer, directly reference the ```/bower``` folder for the file paths and skip this step.

-Generally speaking, these paths are the only things you should need to touch inside this file, but if you know a better way of doing some of the tasks inside here, then feel free to adjust it to suit your working methods - This Gulpfile is a work in progress, so if you come across any better ways of doing things in here, then feel free to add them and issue a pull request.
+Generally speaking, these paths are the only things you should need to touch inside this file, but if you know a better way of doing some of the tasks inside here, then feel free to adjust it to suit your working methods - This Gulpfile is a work in progress.